Zacks Investment Research Lowers aTyr Pharma (NASDAQ:LIFE) to Sell

 According to Zacks, “aTyr Pharma, Inc. is a bio-therapeutics company.
 The Company is involved in the discovery and development of medicines for severe, rare diseases of physiological modulators. aTyr Pharma, Inc. is a based in SAN DIEGO, United States. “

-A number of other brokerages have also commented on LIFE.
-Laidlaw started coverage on shares of aTyr Pharma in a report on Monday, May 10th.
-They set a buy rating and a $18.00 price target on the stock.
-Jonestrading restated a buy rating and issued a $15.00 target price on shares of aTyr Pharma in a report on Wednesday, June 30th.
-One analyst has rated the stock with a sell rating and five have given a buy rating to the company.
-The company presently has a consensus rating of Buy and a consensus target price of $14.08.
+Several other research analysts have also recently issued reports on the stock.
+Laidlaw assumed coverage on shares of aTyr Pharma in a report on Monday, May 10th.
+They issued a “buy” rating and a $18.00 price objective for the company.
+Jonestrading reissued a “buy” rating and set a $15.00 target price on shares of aTyr Pharma in a research note on Wednesday, June 30th.
+One equities research analyst has rated the stock with a sell rating and five have given a buy rating to the company.
+The stock has a consensus rating of “Buy” and a consensus price target of $14.08.

-aTyr Pharma (NASDAQ:LIFE) last announced its quarterly earnings data on Thursday, May 13th.
-The biotechnology company reported ($0.51) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.34) by ($0.17). aTyr Pharma had a negative net margin of 155.18% and a negative return on equity of 67.48%.
-Research analysts predict that aTyr Pharma will post -1.74 earnings per share for the current fiscal year.
+aTyr Pharma (NASDAQ:LIFE) last posted its quarterly earnings data on Thursday, May 13th.
+The biotechnology company reported ($0.51) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.34) by ($0.17). aTyr Pharma had a negative net margin of 155.18% and a negative return on equity of 67.48%.
+On average, analysts anticipate that aTyr Pharma will post -1.74 EPS for the current year.

 aTyr Pharma, Inc, a clinical stage biotherapeutics company, engages in the discovery and development of medicines based on novel immunological pathways in the United States.
 The company's lead clinical product candidate is ATYR1923, a selective modulator of NRP2 for the treatment of patients with severe inflammatory lung diseases, including interstitial lung diseases (ILDs) and severe respiratory complications caused by COVID-19.